pschanely/CrossHair/README.md

 ![Image showing CrossHair constract and inheritance](doc/index_bounds.gif)

-**Support your type checker.** CrossHair is a nice companion to mypy.
+**Support your type checker.** CrossHair is a nice companion to [mypy](http://mypy-lang.org/).
 Assert statements divide work between the two systems:

 ![Image showing mypy and CrossHair together](doc/pair_with_mypy.png)

-**Optimize with Confidence.** Post-conditions can demonstrate the equivalence of optimized code to naive code:
+**Optimize with Confidence.** Using post-conditions, CrossHair ensures that optimized code continues to behave like equivalent naive code:

 ![Image showing the equivalence of optimized an unoptimized code](doc/csv_first_column.png)